Officers Won't Face Federal Charges in Alton Sterling Shooting

 Bringing federal charges in these kinds of incidents is difficult because the law requires the proof of intentional wrongdoing, the Times notes.
 The paper cited the fatal shooting of Michael Brown in Ferguson, Missouri, which led to no charges being filed.

-But civil rights organisations fear the Trump administration and the Justice Department will not prosecute the police for bad behaviour, according to the Post.
-The head of the civil rights organisation Color of Change released a statement condemning Sessions.
+But civil rights organizations fear the Trump administration and the Justice Department will not prosecute the police for bad behavior, according to the Post.
+The head of the civil rights organization Color of Change released a statement condemning Sessions.

 "There is no way to misinterpret the message that Jeff Sessions sent today: Black lives do not matter," Rashad Robinson said in a statement.

-Note: Update: Officials confirmed on Wednesday there won't be any charges against the police officers involved in the death of Alton Sterling, the Black man who was fatally shot in Louisiana last summer, CNN reported.